PennTURBO/Turbo-Documentation/axiomization_mam_20190306.md

 | 1                      | M           | 1/15/1986  | WHITE     |
 | 2                      | F           | 11/28/1935 | BLACK     |

-*[MAM] are these the column names used by PDS or one of our other components?
-What are the advantages and disadvantages of using the exact column names?*

-*[MAM] this table had been an image.  is it important to keep it that way?*

 ## Background